ejsuncy/dns-tools/README.md

 * Net gain of domains over time
 * Quantity of Domains over time

-The study can be run with the following:
+The study, which will take some time, can be run with the following:
 ```
 source ~/.virtualenvs/dns-study/bin/activate
 python dns-study.py